Tenacious-E/Subway_Restaurant_Optimizer/README.md

 <img align="center" width="950" height="400" src="dataframe_sample.png">

 <p>  For illustration purposes, I created a spreadsheet of my dataframe, which is above.
 Some of the features are self explaintory but the idea with number of businesses is to find where people go: they may not live in downtown but they may work there at a business.
 Although it's not shown, I created other features to show the size of the business.
 This is important because if Microsoft is in one zip code and there are 3 small businesses in another zip code, there are 2 more businesses in the latter zip, but it might be more beneficial to place a Subway where there are more employees.
-Limited service restaurants are defined as: restuarants where you pay before you eat, so Subways and the like.
+Limited service restaurants are defined as: restaurants where you pay before you eat, so Subways and the like.
 I also used age and percentages of certain languages spoken.
 There are a total of 56 features.</p>

 ## Where to place Subways